Sravani-Thota/Azure-zero-to-hero/Day-01/02-important-concepts.md

 ## Virtual Machine

-A Virtual Machine (VM) is a software-based emulation of a physical computer.
-It allows running multiple operating systems on a single physical machine.
+A Virtual Machine (VM) in Azure is a software-based emulation of a physical computer.
+It runs an operating system and applications just like a  physical machine, but it exists in the cloud, running on microsoft's datacenters.

 ## API (Application Programming Interface)